 Most employees pay tax through the PAYE (Pay As You Earn) system.
-This means that your employer deducts the tax you owe directly from your wages, and pays this tax directly to the Revenue Commisioners.
-The Revenue Commissioners collect taxes from citizens on behalf of the Irish Government.
+This means that your employer deducts the tax you owe directly from your wages, and pays this tax directly to Revenue.
+Revenue collect taxes from citizens on behalf of the Irish Government.

 It is important to ensure that your tax is dealt with properly from the start and that your new employer deducts the right amount of tax from your pay.
 To ensure that this happens, you will need to do two things:

 To ensure that your employer and the tax office have time to have everything sorted out before your first payday, it is advisable to do all this as soon as you accept an offer of a job (even for part-time or holiday employment).
 Your own personal circumstances dictate the amount of tax credits you are entitled to.
 The tax office will then forward you a detailed statement of your tax credits.
 Your employer will also be notified of your tax credits.

 Tax credits reduce the amount of income tax that you have to pay.
 Your gross tax is calculated depending on your income.
 Tax credits are then deducted from the gross tax to give the amount of tax that you have to pay.

 Tax credits consist of various credits and reliefs which you may be able to claim, depending on your circumstances.
 Every individual can claim a personal tax credit for example, and you can also claim relief for items such as the One Parent Family Credit.
 If you are a PAYE taxpayer, each year you can request a tax credit certificate from Revenue.
 If you are registered with Revenue's PAYE Anytime service you can view your tax credit certificate online.
 Your tax credit certificate will show the tax credits that your employer is deducting from your tax bill.